Gurkha Contingent: Manpower and training

 Applicants are expected to possess a minimum education level of SLC 3rd Division, equivalent to the GCE Ordinary Level.
 Upon registration, they have to go through a battery of physical and mental assessments prior to selection, including oral and written tests in the English language, a mathematics test, a board interview and medical examination.
 The annual selection process, which normally takes 17 days but is spread over four months due to conditions in Nepal, will then assign recruits to either the GC or the British Army.

 Upon successful selection, GC trainees are flown to Singapore, and housed at the permanent base of the GC at Mount Vernon Camp where they will receive ten months of training before being deployed for duties.
 The training phase for GC officers is relatively unknown, although they have been known to use the jungles in Pulau Tekong for training.
 Arrangements with the Royal Brunei Police Force have allowed Gurkha officers to conduct jungle training in Brunei for several years.
-Training from external agencies has also been received including from the SAF Medical Training Institute for medical courses.
+The GC also receives training from external agencies, including from the SAF Medical Training Institute for medical courses.

 Organisation and rank structure

 There are a total of nine Gurkha Guard companies commanded by local and British officers.
 As a British colonial import, the first contingent commander was a British officer, and up to today, it remains the only military or police unit in Singapore to be headed by a British officer seconded from the British Army.

 The current commander is Assistant Commissioner William Robert Kefford.
 The contingent also has its own Gurkha Band Contingent, the Gurkha Contingent Pipes and Drums Platoon, which is part of the Singapore Police Force Band.

 The rank structure of the GC has remained largely unchanged over the years, thus retaining several ranks which have since been abolished in the rest of the police force.
-It is currently the only unit to retain the rank of Chief Inspector, and to recruit new officers as Constables as opposed to regular officers in the rest of the SPF who start from a minimum rank of Sergeant.
+It is currently the only unit to retain the rank of Chief Inspector, and to recruit new officers as Police Constables as opposed to regular officers in the rest of the SPF who start from a minimum rank of Sergeant.